Leanna-Lee/MyNotes/性能测试/sysbench.md

   --memory-oper=STRING        type of memory operations {read, write, none} [write]
   --memory-access-mode=STRING memory access mode {seq,rnd} [seq]   # 顺序读写、随机读写
 ```
+- when you execute a program the varaibles are allocated memory space.
+This memory is valid until the program is running.
+After the execution of the program this memory is releasd.

+- As the name says global memory is available across the programs.
+U can store something in global memory in one program and then read it from other program.

+- SAP memory is something above this ...
+Its is memory space allocated for all SAP applications and ABAP memory is memory allocated for ABAP objects like reports, function modules etc.
 #### 3 Fileio